 The placement test is a mandatory, no cost exam that is required for all students who took French, German, or Spanish in high school but do not yet have college credit for that language.
 The purpose of a placement test is to ensure that students continue their language studies without repeating material and with as few gaps in their learning as possible.
 Students who score high enough on the placement exam may be eligible to have their foreign language requirement exempted.
-Students entering FSU in Fall 2011 or later will not be permitted to use a placement test for foreign language exemption if they have ever received college credit for that language.

 Contact FSU Assessment and Testing (850-644-3017) to arrange testing.
 No college credit is granted through this test.
 The Classics Department offers a Latin exam for credit.